NWOBHM feature for Uncut (August 2009)

 “We were impressed that he’d come so far,” says Diamond Head’s guitarist Brian Tatler, in his doleful Brummie tones, “and rather shocked that he didn’t have anywhere to stay.
 He ended up kipping on my floor in Stourbridge for a week, in me brother’s old sleeping bag, and then spent a month with the singer Sean.
 He was a lovely kid, bursting with enthusiasm, freaking out and playing air drums while me and Sean wrote songs together…”

-That kid, or course, was Lars Ulrich, and a few months later he was back in California leading a Diamond Head covers band called Metallica who, by the end of the decade, would be one of the biggest rock bands on earth.
+That kid, of course, was Lars Ulrich, and a few months later he was back in California leading a Diamond Head covers band called Metallica who, by the end of the decade, would be one of the biggest rock bands on Earth.
 For Lars and thousands like him, Diamond Head seemed to have it all.
 They had a good-looking lead singer – a cocky Steve Tyler look-alike called Sean Harris – and they wrote ten-minute rock anthems that welded together hook-laden punk energy, prog precision and metal abandon.

 Unfortunately, an almost comical run of bad luck put paid to these ambitions.
 Diamond Head sent the master tapes for their first album to a German label, which promptly lost them.
 It took them years to get a deal with MCA, and when they did, around 20,000 copies of their “difficult” third album were rendered unlistenable by a pressing fault.
 They were offered representation by the mighty Q-Prime Management but they turned it down to be managed by their singer’s mum.
 They supported AC/DC on tour in January 1980 and were declared “facking great” by AC/DC’s frontman Bon Scott, but when he invited them as special guests for his end-of-tour party the next day, they got lost.
 “We didn’t have an A-to-Z,” says Tatler, “and we couldn’t find this house he was staying in.
 So it was back up the M1 to Birmingham, for a bottle of cider and a game of Monopoly.
 Bit of a shame that we missed that party, because Bon died a week later…”

 More than any other band, Diamond Head seem to sum up the pulse-quickening excitement, brilliance, bathos and idiocy of the New Wave Of British Heavy Metal.
-Thirty years on from its humble beginnings in scabby working men’s clubs and clubs across England’s ravaged industrial heartlands, the New Wave Of British Heavy Metal – the acronym of which is pronounced “nuh’wobbum” – seems to attract fanatical devotion from some of the world’s biggest rock bands.
+Thirty years on from its humble beginnings in scabby working men’s clubs and clubs across England’s ravaged industrial heartlands, the New Wave Of British Heavy Metal – the acronym of which is ALWAYS pronounced “nuh’wobbum” – seems to attract fanatical devotion from some of the world’s biggest rock bands.
 Metallica and Megadeth worship at the feet of Diamond Head and Saxon; members of Green Day, Muse, the Red Hot Chili Peppers and the Foo Fighters will happily reel off their favourite Iron Maiden album tracks and Parallax b-sides; while Anthrax, Slayer and countless other thrash metal bands owe their existence to Newcastle’s faintly ridiculous Spinal Tap lookalikes Venom, who used to lead their crowds with the chant “FUCKING BLACK METAL!” while waggling their tongues.

 “NWOBHM is one of those polarising terms,” says Tatler.
 “People are either raving about it as the greatest music movement ever, or they’re laughing at it.
 There doesn’t seem to be any room in between!”

 It’s certainly attracted its fair share of ridicule.
-The Comic Strip’s 1983 film “Bad News Tour”, featuring three-quarters of the Young Ones quartet, was a spoof rockumentary of an inept east London NWOBHM band (“I learned ‘Stairway To Heaven’ when I was 12,” says Bad News’s lead singer, Vim Fuego, played by Adrian Edmonson.
+The Comic Strip’s 1983 film “Bad News Tour”, featuring three-quarters of the Young Ones quartet, was a spoof rockumentary of an inept east London NWOBHM band (“I learned ‘Stairway To Heaven’ when I was 12,” says Bad News’s lead singer, Vim Fuego, played by Adrian Edmondson.
 “Jimmy Page didn’t write it till he was 24.
 I think that speaks volumes”).
 It was followed a year later by Rob Reiner’s This Is Spinal Tap, which lampooned countless heavy rock archetypes; legend has it that Iron Maiden angrily marched out of the film’s premiere, believing it to be a personal attack on them.
 Actually it was their NWOBHM stablemates Saxon who were the prime source material for Spinal Tap’s Harry Shearer.

-“The fella who played the bassist in Spinal Tap apparently came on tour with us as part of his research,” says Saxon’s frontman Biff Byford.
+“The fella who played the bassist in Spinal Tap [Shearer] apparently came on tour with us as part of his research,” says Saxon’s frontman Biff Byford.
 “And, in hindsight, you could tell that he probably did model his character [Derek Smalls] on our bassist, Steve Dawson.
 Like him, Dawson had the tight striped trousers, the handlebar moustache, and he would pluck the bass with his right hand while raising his left fist aloft.”

 There’s even a rumour that Samson inspired the Spinal Tap scene where the band get lost trying to find the stage.
 “Oh, we got lost backstage loads of times,” sighs Byford.
 “Every band does.
 Often you crawl through miles of corridors, get onto the stage, salute the audience and realise that you’re facing the wrong way…”